 KORIBOR Rates Show Slight Increase in Longer Terms

-Seoul: The Korea Interbank Offered Rates (KORIBOR) experienced minor fluctuations in the longer-term rates as reported by Yonhap Infomax, the financial news and information arm of Yonhap News Agency, at 11:00 a.m.
-The rates for the short-term offerings, including the one-week and one-month terms, remained stable.
+Seoul: The Korea Interbank Offered Rates (KORIBOR) for various terms were released by Yonhap Infomax, the financial news and information division of Yonhap News Agency, at 11:00 a.m.
+The data reveals stability in the short-term rates, while there is a slight increase in the longer-term rates.